MAPPING METHODOLOGY

 Step 1: Identify Platform Security Controls

 Cyber security has emerged as an essential component of technology platforms, and consequently vendors tend to offer a variety of documentation on the security capabilities of their platform.
-Peruse the platform documentation (e.g. security reference architectures, security benchmarks, security documentation of various services, etc.) to identify the security controls offered by the platform for protecting workloads on the platform.
+Review the platform documentation (e.g. security reference architectures, security benchmarks, security documentation of various services, etc.) to identify the security controls offered by the platform for protecting workloads on the platform.
 Keep the following in mind while selecting controls:

 Step 2: Security Control Review

-For each identified security control, consult the available documentation to understand its capabilities.
-Gather the following facts about the security control that will later help in mapping the control to the set of ATT&CK techniques and sub-techniques it is able to mitigate:
+Gathering the following facts about the security control will later help in mapping the control to the set of ATT&CK techniques and sub-techniques it is able to mitigate:

 Step 3: Identify Mappable ATT&CK Techniques & Sub-techniques